 Part II.
 Live workshop online

-Stefi Barna, Education Director
+Stefi Barna, Education Director, CSH

-Stefi is a global health academic with a background in history.
-She taught planetary health at Queen Mary University of London and public health at Norwich Medical School and Azim Premji University, India.
+Stefi is a global health academic who has taught planetary health at Queen Mary University of London and public health at Norwich Medical School and Azim Premji University, India.